 Elena is a student from Albuquerque, New Mexico.
 Writing about music is one of her favorite things, and she has previously done it for Sequenza21.com, Gramophone Magazine, and other publications.
-She was a Q2 Music intern last summer and is currently an undergrad at Yale.
-Follow Elena on Twitter at @neoantennae.
+She has worked at NPR and Q2 Music and is currently an undergrad at Yale.

 wild Up's 'Feather & Stone' Spotlights Los Angeles Composers

 Q2 Music Album of the Week for July 14, 2014

 Recorded live at three separately-themed shows, "Feather & Stone" – the new release from Los Angeles-based ensemble wild Up - tugs its listener between the textures of its title objects: the feather, as ethereal and untethered, and the gritty and grounded stone.
 One heightens the atmosphere of the other, magnifying it like a white pattern on a black background.
 “We’ll play it, as long as we love it,” reads the group’s mission statement, and that ownership can be felt in each turn, each startling transition, each surprise.

 wild Up is directed by Christopher Rountree, a young composer and conductor who has held the baton for the Brooklyn Philharmonic and San Diego Symphony.
 He has created a large, flexible, imaginative ensemble, the kind that seems to be magnetically pulling some of the West Coast’s best musicians together.
 With many composers in-house (four out of the seven featured on "Feather & Stone," in fact), the ensemble’s repertoire is rightfully ambitious.